Brunswick railway station

-Brunswick railway station serves the Toxteth district of Liverpool, England, on the Northern Line of the Merseyrail network.
-The station serves the nearby district of Dingle and is situated on a short section of track between two tunnels, between the now in-filled Toxteth and Harrington Docks.
+Brunswick railway station serves Toxteth and the nearby district of Dingle in Liverpool, Merseyside, England.
+It lies on the Northern Line of the Merseyrail network, situated on a short section of track between two tunnels, and between the now in-filled Toxteth and Harrington Docks.
 The station also serves businesses on the Brunswick Dock estate, which gives its name to the station.
 The residential area of Grafton Street is reached by steps or ramp from the southbound platform.